What is Fit for Duty Physical?

 This exam is usually taken by the employee who was on leave.
 This test can be conducted to see if the employee is fit to continue after the leave.
-Many employees undergo severe injuries and they have to be tested to see if they can handle the physical demands of the occupation.

 This test is conducted to evaluate the physical and mental performance of an employee on a job.
 It is to ensure if the employee has the intellectual and physical capabilities to handle the physical and mental work pressure.
-It also evaluates the job performance of an employee in comparison to other employees.

 They are also known as pre-placement assessments.
 They are taken by the candidates who have been selected for the job.

 The simple way to avoid work comp claims for employers is: Don’t put the wrong worker to work.
 The wrong worker can be defined as anyone who is unable or unready to complete assigned job functions.
 You can identify the wrong workers by Fit for Duty exam.
 These exams will protect you from the next work comp claim and the workers from injuries.